tiboriandrei/ChessWebApp/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 v6.
 Applied Interface Segregation Principle inside the Data folder.
-And consequently multiple interface injection in Program.cs
+And consequently multiple interface dependency injection in Program.cs

 Refactored the override ToString() method from the piece classes into the base class by using reflection